dmytrii-karpeka/simple-timer/README.md

-# simple-timer
+### Simple timer

-Timer in web-page
+Timer in web-page with 3 buttons excecuting different functions.